Coder-RD/Java_Challenge/README.md

 Through this challenge, I practiced how to:

 - Work with arrays of objects.
-- Create and use custom sorting rules.
+- Create custom sorting rules.
 - Compare numeric values.
 - Compare strings alphabetically.
 - Handle tie-breaking conditions.